All Perry Orth ever wanted was a chance.

 The former walk-on will get his last crack at South Carolina’s starting quarterback job when fall camp opens next month.
 His spring was off to a good start before a broken collarbone shut him down in March.

-“Brandon and Perry had distanced themselves coming out of Saturday because of Perry’s command and Brandon’s ability,” Muschamp said during the first stop on his offseason speaking tour.
+“Brandon and Perry had distanced themselves coming out of Saturday because of Perry’s command and Brandon’s ability,” Muschamp said, during the first stop on his offseason speaking tour.

-“Both of them looked at me in the eye and said, ‘None of this is going to change anything about Perry’s status,’” his father, Rusty said, during an interview with SEC Country.
+“Both of them looked at me in the eye and said, ‘None of this is going to change anything about Perry’s status,’” his father, Rusty, said during an interview with SEC Country.

 “‘Perry proved to us already that he can play.
 He is going to have every opportunity, regardless.’”

-After leading Florida’s Ponte Vedra High School to a district title in just its fifth year of existence, Orth’s options were limited to Division II offers and a preferred walk-on spot at South Carolina.
+Unfortunately, his options were limited to Division II offers and a preferred walk-on spot at South Carolina.